 Career of Ashapurna Devi

 Ashapurna Devi began writing at a very young age.
 She and her sisters used to compete by writing and composing new poems.
 This factor inspired her to send a poem to the then editor of a popular children's journal "Sishu Sathi".
 Her first poem got published when she was just 13 years old.
-The name of her first poem was "Bairer Dak" (The Call from the Outside).
+The name of her first poem was "Bairer Dak" or The Call from the Outside.
 The editor requested her to send more stories and poems.
-It was the beginning of her never-ending career of Ashapurna Devi in the sphere of literature.
+It was the beginning of the never-ending career of Ashapurna Devi in the sphere of literature.
 In the initial stages she wrote only for the kids.
-In the 1936, her first adult story "Patni O Preyoshi" was published in the special issue of 'Anandabazar Patrika
+In 1936, her first adult story "Patni O Preyoshi" was published in the special issue of 'Anandabazar Patrika

 ', the leading daily of West Bengal.
-Ashapurna Devi's first adult novel was "Prem O Prayojan".
-"Pratham Pratisthuti", "Swanlatha" and "Bukul Katha" comprise her popular trilogy.
+"Pratham Pratisthuti", "Swanlatha" and "Bokul Katha" comprise her popular trilogy.

 Through her writing she tried to explore the aspirations and inner desires of the women characters and their expectations.
 This legendary writer strived to make the female characters of her novels break the walls and limits made by the men and to liberate themselves.
-She portrayed the fights of women with the whole cruel world of men.
+She portrayed the fights of women with the patriarchal system.
 Her books depict women characters in various ways.
-For instance, at times she is portrayed as very modern and good looking whereas at times she is portrayed as highly oppressed and traditional.
+For instance, at times the protagonist is portrayed as an attractive modern opinionated individual whereas at times she is portrayed as highly oppressed and traditional.

 Throughout her career in the realm of Bengali literature, Ashapurna Devi penned down 242 novels, 62 children books and 37 short stories collection.